 Finally: The Tonys happened.
 Not here in New Zealand on TV of course, because basically no-one knows about them over here (that said, we have some bizarre programme placement choices made here, and why?) but importantly: Alice Ripley won best actress in a musical.
 Some say her speech is weird, some are getting strangely angry over it, I think she was truly magnificent.
 I wish I could speak in public like that.
 For what it’s worth though, Brett from Poison’s untimely collision with a piece of scenery could have been the best thing to happen to the already awesome show Rock of Ages – the clip of him getting smacked upside the head by a giant sign has been zooming round youtube and was actually on the news here.
 I admit to being wildly excited that the word “Tony’s” was used on mainstream TV news.

 Black Tambourine, Beck, from the album Guero (because Tim’s currently obsessed with him)

 Flume, Bon Iver, from For Emma, Forever Ago

-Birdhouse In Your Soul, Kristin Chenoweth and Ellen Greene, from the Pushing Daisies soundtrack (this song is like crack and it uses the word “fillibuster”.)
+Birdhouse In Your Soul, Kristin Chenoweth and Ellen Greene, from the Pushing Daisies soundtrack (it uses the word “filibuster!”)

 Next time: I realise the photography has been a bit up and down lately, that’s because if I photograph stuff at night it looks awful, during the day, not so much.
 I’m not sure what I’ve got on the upcoming food agenda but I’m hoping for something a little more friendly on the eye.